Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: Introduction

-In this work, we present a state-of-the-art model, BiLingUNet, for image segmentation from referring expressions.
-Given an image and a natural language description, BiLingUNet returns a segmentation mask that marks the object(s) described.
-The language input may contain various visual attributes (e.g., color, shape), spatial information (e.g., ``on the right'', ``in front of''), actions (e.g., ``running'', ``sitting'') and interactions/relations between different objects (e.g., ``arm of the chair that the cat is sitting in'').
-We show that BiLingUNet achieves state-of-the-art performance on four referring expression datasets.
+In the \textit{\MakeLowercase{\segmentationTask}} (\shortSegmentationTask) task, given an image and a natural language description, the aim is to obtain the segmentation mask that marks the object(s) described.
+We can contrast this with pure image based object detection \cite{girshick_fast_2015,ren_faster_2017} and semantic segmentation \cite{long_fully_2015,chen_deeplab_2017} tasks which are limited to predefined semantic classes.
+The language input may contain various visual attributes (e.g. \textit{shape}), spatial information (e.g. \textit{in front of}), actions (e.g. \textit{running}) and interactions/relations between different objects (e.g. \textit{arm of the chair that the cat is sitting on}).

-Our model is based on the U-Net image segmentation architecture \cite{ronneberger2015u}.
-There is a bottom-up branch which starts from low level visual features and applies a sequence of contracting filters that result in successively higher level feature maps with lower spatial resolution.
-There is a top-down branch which takes the final low resolution feature map and applies a sequence of expanding filters that eventually result in a segmentation mask at the original image resolution.
-The defining features of the U-Net architecture are the skip connections between the contracting and the expanding filters.

-To make the segmentation conditional on language, we follow the LingUNet model \cite{misra2018mapping} and add language-conditional filters at each level of the architecture.
-LingUNet only uses $1\times 1$ language-conditional filters and only applies them on the expanding branch. $1\times 1$ filters can highlight locations with specific properties but cannot represent relational concepts that involve multiple locations.
-Modulating only the top-down/expanding branch with language means the high level features extracted by the bottom-up/contracting branch cannot be language-conditional.
-Our model expands on LingUNet by modulating both branches with wider language-conditional filters and shows significant improvements on the referring expression segmentation task.

-Our experiments support the following conclusions: \begin{itemize} \item We find that using language to customize visual filters works better than concatenating some linguistic representation to the visual input. \item It is important for language to modulate both the top-down and bottom-up visual processing for best results. \item The filters that implement language modulation need to have a spatial extent larger than $1\times 1$ to be able to represent relational concepts. \end{itemize}
+In \textit{\MakeLowercase{\colorizationTask}} (\shortColorizationTask) task, given a grayscale image and a description, the aim is to predict pixel color values.
+The absence of color information in the input images makes this problem interesting to experiment with because color words do not help in conditioning the bottom-up branch when the input image is grayscale.

+We find that conditioning both branches leads to better results, achieving competitive performance on both tasks.
+Our experiments suggest that conditioning the bottom-up branch on language is important to ground low-level visual information.
+On {\shortSegmentationTask}, we find that modulating only the bottom-up branch performs significantly better than modulating only the top-down branch especially when color-dependent language is present in the input.
+Our findings on \shortColorizationTask~show that when color information absent in input images, the bottom-up baseline naturally fails to predict and manipulate colors of target objects specified by input language.
+That said, conditioning the bottom-up branch still improves the colorization quality by helping our model to accurately segment and colorize the target objects as a whole.